Gradient Generator

 Frequently Asked Questions

-What is the difference between linear and radial gradients?
+What's the difference between linear and radial gradients?